Activities, Lesson Plans, and More

 "Travel through 2,500 years of Israel’s musical tradition with Hadar Maoz and her ensemble.
 Hadar finds inspiration for her music everywhere, from ancient Persia to modern rock and roll.
 Get to know more about life in Israel as Hadar takes you to the riverside, sings and dances with her grandmother, and visits with her mom."
 Includes downloadable study guides, discussion questions, and an activity guide.
-(Israel is the last country featured on the page at the link)
+(Israel is halfway down the page at the link.)

 Australian Aboriginal Didgeridoo Music